MamunTHossain/groot/README.md

 | Categorized by functions   |         ✔️                     |        ❌        |
 | New commands/values        |         ✔️                     |        ❌        |
 | No old command leftovers   |         ✔️                     |        ❌        |

+# Installation
+Simply add this [library jar](https://github.com/gavalian/groot/raw/master/jars/) to your build path in an IDE.

 # Examples
 Try out the [demo jar](https://github.com/gavalian/groot/raw/master/jars/GrootDemo.jar) and check out the examples on our [Wiki](https://github.com/gavalian/groot/wiki "GROOT Wiki").